-of education and child development staff D.1 The number of education and child development staff (i.e. teachers, preschool assistant teachers, home visitors, FFC providers) that received intensive coaching 18 of coaches D.2 The number of individuals that provided intensive coaching, whether by staff, consultants, or through partnership 6 of family services staff D.5 Total number of family services staff: 3 a.
-Of these, the number that have a credential, certification, associate, baccalaureate, or advanced degree in social work, human services, family services, counseling, or a related field 3 b.
+of education and child development staff D.1 The number of education and child development staff (i.e., teachers, preschool assistant teachers, home visitors, family child care providers) that received intensive coaching 6 of coaches D.2 The number of individuals that provided intensive coaching, whether by staff, consultants, or through partnership 5 of family services staff D.5 Total number of family services staff: 18 a.
+Of these, the number that have a credential, certification, associate, baccalaureate, or advanced degree in social work, human services, family services, counseling, or a related field 18 b.
 Of these, the number that do not meet one of the qualifications described in D.5.a 0 Of the family services staff in D.5.b, the number enrolled in a degree or credential program that would meet a qualification described in D.5.a.
 0 2.
-Of the family services staff in D.5.b, the number hired before November 7, 2016 0 of formal agreements D.6 Total number of formal agreements with child care partners 0 D.7 Total number of LEAs in the service area 18 a.
-Of these, the total number of formal agreements with those LEAs to coordinate services for children with disabilities 18 b.
-Of these, the total number of formal agreements with those LEAs to coordinate transition services 18
+Of the family services staff in D.5.b, the number hired before November 7, 2016 0 of partners or agencies D.6 Total number of child care partners in which a formal agreement was in effect 0 D.7 Total number of LEAs in the service area 12 a.
+Of these, the total number of LEAs in which a formal agreement was in effect to coordinate services for children with disabilities 12 b.
+Of these, the total number of LEAs in which a formal agreement was in effect to coordinate transition services 12 D.8 Total number of Part C agencies in the service area 4 a.
+Of these, the total number of Part C agencies in which a formal agreement was in effect to coordinate services for children with disabilities 4